 One popular route which begins in the village of Elterwater takes in both Colwith Force and Skelwith Force, two beautiful waterfalls in the area that are well worth seeing, especially after rain.
-This four-and-a-half mile route then returns past the small lake of Elter Water and back to the village where you can find great food and speciality beers at The Britannia Inn.
-Sit outside in the summer, or cosy up by a warm fire in the winter!
+This 4.5-mile route then returns past the small lake of Elter Water and back to the village, where you can find great food and speciality beers at The Britannia Inn.
+Sit outside in summer, or cosy up by a warm fire in the winter.

 4. A circuit of Loweswater and the Kirkstile Inn

-Here at Sally's Cottages we love a waterside walk, so it's no surprise that the four mile circuit of Loweswater is among our many favourites.
+Here at Sally's Cottages we love a waterside walk, so it's no surprise that the 4-mile circuit of Loweswater is among our many favourites.
 You can start this lovely walk from Maggie's Bridge, a National Trust car park at the southern end of Loweswater.
-This area is often particularly quiet (an undiscovered gem!), with much of the shoreline surrounded by trees.
+This area is often particularly quiet (an undiscovered gem), with much of the shoreline surrounded by trees.
 Although not on the route itself, the Kirkstile Inn is just a short distance away.

 View our cottages in the Loweswater area.